Bluebeam Revu 20: Streamline Remote Project Collaboration

-Pasadena, CA, Aug.
-18, 2020 (GLOBE NEWSWIRE) -- Bluebeam, Inc., leading developer of solutions and services that set the standard for architecture, engineering and construction professionals worldwide, announces the newest version of Revu, their flagship project efficiency and collaboration solution.
-Revu 20 delivers greater flexibility and control with improved user and content management capabilities and streamlines communication with new enhancements designed to increase accuracy and save time.
+Along with the release of Revu 20, Bluebeam also announces the launch of a new Studio server instance in Australia today, allowing clients to host Studio Sessions and store project data within Australian borders, meeting local data sovereignty requirements.
+Access is available immediately and is automatic for all users in the region using Revu 20 or Revu 2019.
+More information can be found here.

-"When we think of 'teamwork' on a construction project, we think about removing barriers through technology while unlocking the inherent potential of a group of diverse project partners," said Bluebeam CEO Jon Elliott.
-“When teams have the right solutions in place to work together seamlessly across distances and time zones, all of the investments an organization makes in training, management and process development can be realized through clear and measurable improvements in quality, accuracy and efficiency.
-Revu 20 delivers improved communication management capabilities and productivity improvements that are designed to maximize an organization’s investments across the board.”
+'When we think of "teamwork" on a construction project, we think about removing barriers through technology while unlocking the inherent potential of a group of diverse project partners', said Bluebeam CEO Jon Elliott.
+'When teams have the right solutions in place to work together seamlessly across distances and time zones, all of the investments an organisation makes in training, management and process development can be realised through clear and measurable improvements in quality, accuracy and efficiency.
+Revu 20 delivers improved communication management capabilities and productivity improvements that are designed to maximise an organisation’s investments across the board.'

 Revu 20 introduces new communication features that are designed to boost productivity and enable more successful project delivery, improved user and content management capabilities to provide greater flexibility and control, and enhancements to the powerful markup tools in Revu that improve project data management when reviewing, commenting, marking up, tracking and managing project documents.

+'Data security and accessibility are more important than ever, and the Australian construction industry is rising to meet the challenge', said Bluebeam Regional Director Kelly Furtado.
+'We've applied Bluebeam's customer-centric approach to the development of our local data infrastructure and listened to the needs of Australian customers.
+We are proud to have launched a new local server instance that not only allows local projects to meet Australian data residency regulations but improves overall Studio performance in the broader APAC region.'

-Studio is a collaborative space accessed from within Revu that transforms the application into a real-time collaboration solution, allowing teams to stay connected across the globe from wherever they are – whether it’s the jobsite, the trailer or—most recently—their homes.
-Studio Projects provide access to a single centralized location to store documents—even entire building projects—in the cloud, and Revu 20 delivers improved access and control.
+Studio is a collaborative space accessed from within Revu that transforms the application into a real-time collaboration solution, allowing teams to stay connected across the globe from wherever they are – whether it’s the jobsite, the trailer or – most recently – their homes.
+Studio Projects provide access to a single centralised location to store documents – even entire building projects – in the cloud, and Revu 20 delivers improved access and control.
 Revu 20 also introduces an improved invitation process and administrative controls in Studio Sessions that make it easier than ever for team members and administrators worldwide to instantly connect on the same set of documents and take advantage of real-time connectivity.

-Along with the release of Revu 20, Bluebeam also announces the launch of a Studio server in Australia today, allowing clients to host Studio Sessions and store project data within Australian borders, meeting data sovereignty requirements.
-Access is available immediately and is automatic for all users in the region using Revu 20 or Revu 2019.
-More information can be found here.

-Revu 20 Standard, CAD and eXtreme editions are available now at Bluebeam.com and through our worldwide reseller network.
+Revu 20 Standard, CAD and eXtreme editions are available now at Bluebeam.com.au and through our worldwide reseller network

 Bluebeam, Inc.